 Driving licence holders can also check the details on their driving record by phone or post.

 How will employers, car hire companies, and anyone else who currently checks the paper counterpart be able to check driving licence information?

 We’re currently developing two new digital enquiry services.
 The first service is ‘Share Driving Licence’ which will provide an online alternative for those who currently have a business need to check the information displayed on the driving licence counterpart.
 Share Driving Licence will be a free, 24/7 service and is currently scheduled to be available in Spring 2015.
-Take a look at the video below for a demonstration.

 The second service is ‘Access to Driver Data’ which will provide real-time driving licence data via a business-to-business interface (or API).
 Access to this service will be subject to users agreeing contractual terms.
 Connection and enquiry costs are currently under consideration.
 The service is currently scheduled to be available in summer 2015.

 We’ve prepared an information pack for our stakeholders and commercial customers that provides more detail on these changes.
-If you would like a copy of this or have enquiries on our new services please e-mail me at firstname.lastname@example.org.
+If you would like a copy of this or have enquiries on our new services please email me at email@example.com.